 If it is too late (or if you are too injured), that is okay.
-But, we would urge you to seek legal representation as soon as possible so that any available evidence can be collected before it disappears.
+But, we would urge you to seek the services of a work injury attorney in San Antonio as soon as possible so that any available evidence can be collected before it disappears.

 I feel okay, should I still go to the hospital?

 Yes.
 After any type of traumatic accident, it is critical to seek medical attention as soon as possible.
 You could have serious internal injuries, and your medical records will be essential evidence in your claim for compensation.